yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/configuration/tyk-gateway-configuration-options.md

 The log level used for these records is Error and the feature can be enabled by setting the `config track_404_logs` to `true` in the gateway's config file.

 ### Slave options
 The `slave_options` allow you to configure the RPC slave connection for MDCB installations.
-These settings must be configured for every RPC slave node.
+These settings must be configured for every RPC slave/worker node.

 #### slave_options.use_rpc
-Set this option to `true` to connect to an MDCB slave using RPC.
+Set to `true` to connect a worker gateway using RPC.

 #### slave_options.use_ssl
 Set this option to `true` to use an SSL RPC connection.